Sacrament84/cbr-grabber/README.md

-<h1 align="center">CBR-BACKEND</h1>
+<h1 align="center">CBR-Grabber</h1>
-This is backend app on Flask for fetch and store data in database from https://cbr.ru/ API.
+This is Python app on Flask framework for fetch, store in database and show valute exchange rates from https://cbr.ru/ API.

-It takes takes the exchange rates for current month and store it in mysql database.
+Backend part takes the exchange rates for current month and store it in mysql database.
+Frontend part takes stored data from database and show it in web page.
+Forntend part can send update query to backend part via  REST API

-Also it provide Database scheme and migrations.
+Backend provide database schema and migrations

+Applications designed to run in k8s cluster

 # Installation
 ## Docker